Android localization helper

 ` android-localization-helper `

-By default, this creates an output directory to_translate/ ([sample output](./sample_output)) with separate files for the missing strings in each language.
-Now that you have the untranslated strings for each language in a standard format, you can [send them out for translation](https://developer.android.com/distribute/tools/localization-checklist.html#gp-trans)!
+The script creates a directory called to_translate/ ([sample output](./sample_output)) with separate files for the missing strings in each language.
+This way you know exactly what translations you need to add for each language, and they are already in a standard format to send out for translation!

-This option will remove strings that aren’t in the default file and sort strings to match the default strings.xml order.
-Warning: this will overwrite your existing localized `strings.xml` files, so make sure you have a back-up in case of any unexpected changes ` android-localization-helper --clean `
+And you can clean up your localized strings.xml files.
+This will remove strings that aren’t in the default file and sort strings to match the default strings.xml order.
+Warning: this will change your existing localized `strings.xml` files, so make sure you have a back-up in case of any unexpected changes ` android-localization-helper --clean `

 #### -h, –help Prints help message.